 Is it possible to eliminate the threat?

 Though worms differ in their operation peculiarities in comparison with other viruses, security experts still find the ways to terminate them.
 One of such options is to install an anti-spyware application.
 Update it and run the full system scan.
-Novirus offers Reimage or Malwarebytes Anti Malware for the elimination of worms.
+Novirus offers FortectIntego or Malwarebytes for the elimination of worms.
 These programs include virus signature databases which help them locate and eliminate the threat completely.

 Latest worms added to the database